Available in VPC

 volumeBindingMode: WaitForFirstConsumer

-StorageClass with the zone number specified is available for NAS CSI version 2.0.1 or higher.
+A StorageClass with a specified zone number is available from NAS CSI version 2.0.1 or later.

 apiVersion: storage.k8s.io/v1